Placing Material on Course Reserve

 - Please submit a separate Course Reserve Request form for each course being taught:

 - All copyrighted materials placed on course reserve must conform to Copyright Law.
 Use Course Reserve Materials Guidelines for Copyright for assistance.

 - All costs and fees associated with obtaining copyright permission(s) are the sole responsibility of the individual(s) seeking copyright permission, and not the Mansfield Library.

 - All course reserve items not specifically requested for the following term are removed from course reserves following the end of the term.
 Personal copies are returned to instructors via campus mail.
-Electronic files can be saved at the request of the instructor by providing a blank CD or other electronic storage device.
 Reminder notes will be sent out prior to Finals.
-Courses not continuing into the next session are deleted from the system.
+Materials for courses not continuing into the next session are deleted from the system.

 Document Preparation Resources

 Provides information regarding copyright, fair use, and information on how to place materials on course reserve.
 Includes a link to Adobe Acrobat’s accessibility training resource website.

 - University of Montana IT Department - Accessibility